ekote/Build-Your-First-End-to-End-Lakehouse-Solution/extra/extra.md

 Review the [Microsoft documentation on Delta optimization and V-Order](https://learn.microsoft.com/en-us/fabric/data-engineering/delta-optimization-and-v-order?tabs=sparksql) for a deeper understanding and context.
 By understanding the impact and functioning of V-Order, you can make informed decisions about its use in your data storage and processing strategies.
 Remember, the goal is not just to see if V-Order is applied, but also to understand its benefits and implications.

+# Merge

+Delta Lake MERGE command allows users to update a delta table with advanced conditions.
+It can update data from a source table, view or DataFrame into a target table by using MERGE command.
+However, the current algorithm isn't fully optimized for handling unmodified rows.
+The Microsoft Spark Delta team implemented a custom Low Shuffle Merge optimization, unmodified rows are excluded from an expensive shuffling operation that is needed for updating matched rows.

+The implementation is controlled by the [spark.microsoft.delta.merge.lowShuffle.enabled](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/low-shuffle-merge-for-apache-spark) configuration, enabled by default in the runtime.
+It requires no code changes and is fully compatible with the open-source distribution of Delta Lake.
+To learn more about Low Shuffle Merge usage scenarios, read the article Low Shuffle Merge optimization on Delta tables.

+# Task: Managing NYC Green Taxi Data with Merge Operations

+### Objective:
+Enhance your understanding of data handling within Fabric Spark by loading, updating, and inserting NYC Green Taxi data.
+Utilize the Merge statement to manage financial records across different timeframes.

+1. **Data Collection**:
+   - Download NYC Green Taxi data for multiple months and years from the original source: [NYC TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+   - Select specific time periods to focus on, such as different months or years.

+2. **Data Loading to Bronze Layer**:
+   - Choose your preferred method to load the downloaded taxi data into the 'bronze' layer in Fabric Spark.
+   - Create and configure the necessary tables to store the taxi data, ensuring they include financial metrics like income per taxi.

+3. **Scenario Preparation**:
+   - Develop two scenarios:
+     a. **Historical Update**: Prepare a dataset from one of the months with altered financial figures to simulate the need for historical data correction.
+     b. **Conditional Insertion**: Identify conditions for new data (e.g., trips from a new month, changes in fare amounts) that should trigger insertions into a separate table.

+4. **Merge Statement Construction**:
+   - For the Historical Update scenario, write a Merge statement that updates existing records in the bronze&silver layer with the corrected data based on unique identifiers.
+   - For the Conditional Insertion scenario, construct a Merge statement that inserts new records into a different table when specific conditions are met, such as new trip entries or updated fares.

+5. **Execution and Validation**:
+   - Execute both Merge statements in your Fabric Spark notebooks.
+   - Validate the outcomes by verifying that the bronze and silver layer accurately reflects historical corrections and that the separate table correctly includes new or updated records.

 [//]: # ()